levelmoreco/levelmoreco/README.md

-- 👋 Hi, We're Level More, a premier mobile design firm with offices in San Francisco, Detroit, Berlin and Melbourne.
+- 👋 Hi, We're Level More, a boutique mobile design firm with offices in San Francisco, Detroit, Berlin and Melbourne.
 - 👀 We're interested in building beautiful and functional apps and contributing to the Open Source community.
 - 🌱 We're currently focused on iOS and Android!
 - 💞️ We're looking for clients who want affordable, well-designed apps that impress end users.